Lemniscate-world/Charles/notes.md

 - Patch your own synth voices
 - Create signal-based logic (e.g., LFOs that mutate scale/melody over time)
 - Route output back to DAW or TidalCycles

-**Extra fun:** Send MIDI from TidalCycles into VCV Rack and trigger events that morph with LFOs or logic gates. 🤯

 ---